mardigiorgio/STryChaT/README.md

-# STryChaT
+# socket-chat

-STryChaT is a lightweight client–server chat application written in Python.
+socket-chat is a lightweight client–server chat application written in Python.
 It demonstrates basic socket programming and threading by enabling two terminals to exchange messages in real time.